Cricut | Cutting Machines

 Like the Cricut Maker, most of the downsides are issues with Design Space and not the machine itself.

-You can get around a lot of its software issues Cricut machines have by designing in another program (like Sure Cuts A Lot) and importing your SVGs, which you can do for free.
+You can get around a lot of the software issues Cricut machines have by designing in another program (like Sure Cuts A Lot) and importing your SVGs, which you can do for free.

 Sale